b-grooters-byte/bezier/README.md

 # bezier
 Demo application with Bézier curves.
 This is a simple example of Bézier curves and GUI interaction.
-There GTK4 and Windows Direct2D implementations.
+A GTK4 and Windows Direct2D implementation are included as separate applications.

 ## Getting Started
 ### GTK4